 “It’s nice to be recognized nationally for providing nurses the opportunity to advance their degree.”

-The schools with whom we have an advertising relationship are referred to as "partner schools" throughout OnlineU.
-We ensure that our relationships with partner schools do not hinder our editorial integrity.
-Partner schools are clearly labeled as such throughout the site, and we never show our partner schools any preferential treatment when developing our ranking lists, except when explicitly indicated in the methodology.
+We ensure that our relationships with our advertising partners do not hinder our editorial integrity.
+Partner schools are always clearly labeled and we never show them any preferential treatment when developing our ranking lists.

 All schools featured on our site are accredited by accrediting bodies recognized by the United States Department of Education.
 When creating our content, we always conduct extensive research in order to ensure that we provide accurate and current information about program offerings and tuition costs.
 This information comes directly from schools' official websites or representatives.
 We also source information from third-party research firms such as PayScale as well as government databases and agencies such as: